 You shouldn't stare at the sun.
 Read Tom Lehrer's poignant letter home.

 The High Priestess.

 If you like a free internet then say so.
-Some people don't like it; please (re-)consider the amount of money you choose to heap upon those who might not.
+Some people don't like it; please (re-)consider the amount of money you choose to heap upon them.

 I live and work here.

 Disclaimer: This is my webpage.